wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 5 Although , like other men of genius , in these days , he was spoken of but slightly at first ; for the people said , Lo ! the man is beside himself ! and they laughed at him ; nevertheless , he exceeded their expectations.

-6 For it came to pass , that (assisted by Livingston , a man of wealth , and a lover of arts and learning) lie was enabled to construct certain curious vessels , called ,p the vernacular tongue , steam-boats.
+6 For it came to pass , that (assisted by Livingston , a man of wealth , and a lover of arts and learning) he was enabled to construct certain curious vessels , called in the vernacular tongue , steam-boats.

 7 Now these steam-boats were cunningly contrived and had abundance of curious workmanship therein , such as surpassed the comprehension of all the wise men of the east , from the beginning to this day.